 Q: Where will it be possible to park a car?

 A: Ideally, come on foot or by public transport!
 Several streets will be closed due to the event.
 However, the following parking lots will be accessible: Edward-Charles Street (north of Laurier), Avenue de l’Épée (south of Van Horne), Querbes Avenue (south of Van Horne), Bloomfield Avenue (north of Van Horne).
 The rest of the parking areas are affected by the closure of streets.
 You can also park along the streets (make sure to read the parking signs).
-Here is a map of closed streets – Foulée 2018 – Plan de rues – Street Map
+Here is a map of last year’s closed streets – Foulée 2018 – Plan de rues – Street Map

 Support and services for runners